If you don’t have 3 years out of your life to read heavy books about TCP/IP then this post is for you!

 Note that some of these protocols may be used for Microsoft Windows systems.

-Hopefully you have a good understanding of what the TCP/IP protocol suite is made up of by now.
 But don’t forget, I will be going into detail as much as possible on everything that I’ve mentioned here and there is a LOT of protocols to get through, but I will be creating separate post’s for each topic.

 I will be returning to this post regularly to keep it updated!